TianyiSun316/cmu15418s22-FinalProject/README.md

 - 4.17 Support real-time rendering
 - 4.25 Optimize our algorithm and hopefully achieve fps requirements.
 - 4.29 Finish detailed performance analysis and assignment report.

+## Milestone
+In the past few weeks, we made progress in the following directions:
+- Study the theoretical knowledge of ray tracing and optical physics.
+- Find reference sequential implementation and test its performance on GHC machine.
+- Implement the CUDA version of the static ray tracing algorithm and conduct experiments to evaluate its performance and speedup.
+- Exploring more optimization techniques on accelerating GPU ray tracing.

+We believe we can accomplish our goals.
+Since we found aboundant information on this topic, and got preliminary results on cuda static ray tracing.
+The next steps will be how to speedup the ray tracer to support real-time rendering.
+We have found some potential optimization opportunities(e.g. use shared memory, KD-tree traversal) to achieve our performance goal.

+In our poster session, we will have both a real-time ray tracing demo and performance analysis graphs.
+Idealy, we will impelment an interactive ray tracer which users can design a scene and assign textures to objects by themselves.